m-dierker/nanoleaf-desktop-proxy/README.md

 ## Prereqs

-- A Mac or Windows PC that can be left running in the background.
+- A Mac or Windows PC that can be left running in the background
 - Nanoleaf Essentials Smart Holiday Lights
 - Some programming expertise
 - Git